diegofps/ngd_docker_images/docs/index.md

 # Welcome

 These tutorials are built in the hope that they will help people install, configure and use these demos.
-This is meant to be run inside an NGD cluster.
+They are meant to be run inside an NGD cluster (For instance: One Host machine with multiple NGD Newports).

 # Before you begin: Add the bin folder to your path